inkle/ink-unity-integration/README.md

 ### As a UPM Package
 Installing via a package allows you to easily update via Unity's Package Manager window.
 This is best if you don't need to edit the source.
+* When installed via UPM, demo projects can be imported from Packages > Ink Unity Integration > Demos

 #### Via Package Manager
 * Add the following line to PROJECT ROOT/Packages/manifest.json:
 `"com.inkle.ink-unity-integration": "https://github.com/inkle/com.inkle.ink-unity-integration.git"`
 #### OpenUPM
 * Navigate to [OpenUPM](https://openupm.com/packages/com.inklestudios.ink-unity-integration/) and follow their instructions
 * The project will have installed at Packages > Ink Unity Integration.
-* Demo projects can be imported from Packages > Ink Unity Integration > Examples

 ### From GitHub
 * You can clone/download/fork the project on [GitHub](https://github.com/inkle/ink-unity-integration).